mitojala/test/docs/intro/pole.md

  ---
  _Warning_ :
  The storage format is here really important.
-Only the `Fast Binary` default one support all the attributes!
+Only the `Fast Binary`, the default one, supports all the attributes!
  ---

  You can chose the location of different important project folders.
 For your first project, the closer to the default parameter would be the better.